 A few months ago, I got a surprise call from Madeline Gins (RIP).
 Her office was asking if I could stop by later that afternoon.
 I had not seen Madeline in a few years.
 Once there, we were soon joined by a Japanese psychologist, and I found myself translating a conversation traversing perception, how we co-create the world, and other matters of interest for both their kinds of work.

 In case you are not familiar with the work of Arakawa + Gins, theirs was a collaboration that spanned nearly 50 years.
 They are collectively and individually, artists, architects, poets, authors, thinkers, and dreamers in the best sense of the word.

 Later you can look around their new website and get a sense of a wider range of their work.
 For now—so you can make sense of how we got to this particular website—here are a couple of images of their architectural work (The Isle of Reversible Destiny):

 On that first evening, the conversation I had to translate traversed regions of ideas that I had not visited for a long while.
 My now underused Japanese was also no longer really up to the task, but it felt good to be pushing the limits of my mind.

 In the course of the evening, Madeline also showed me two versions of a new Reversible Destiny Foundation website that was being worked on and that had been in the making for quite some time.

 What I saw in these partially formed website projects was a kind of spectacular ambition.

-The new Reversible Destiny Foundation website is a metaphorical extension of their persistent and active interference with death and the death dealing habits that populate a normal life.
-She aims no lower than to free you physically and mentally from the confines of assumption about your body, about your perception of the world, and—very literally—about how you can be free from death.
+The new Reversible Destiny Foundation website is a metaphorical extension of their persistent and active interference with death and the death-dealing habits that populate a normal life.
+She aims no lower than to free you physically and mentally from the confines of assumption about your body, about your perception of the world, and—very literally—to free you from death.